zarif98/Reddit-Scraper-with-Push-Notifications/readme.md

 # Reddit Scraper with Push Notifications

 This Python script scrapes Reddit for specified keywords in multiple subreddits and sends push notifications for matching posts.
+I basically use it to track free games on the GameDeals subreddit but you can use it for anything else!

 ## Prerequisites